matomo-org/matomo-sdk-ios/README.md

 Then run `pod install`.
 In every file you want to use the MatomoTracker, don't forget to import the framework with `import MatomoTracker`.

 ## Usage
-### Piwik Instance
+### Matomo Instance

-The Piwik iOS SDK doesn't provide a instance of the PiwikTracker.
+The Matomo iOS SDK doesn't provide a instance of the PiwikTracker.
 In order to be able to track data you have to create an instance first.

 ```
-let piwikTracker = PiwikTracker(siteId: "23", baseURL: URL(string: "https://demo2.piwik.org/piwik.php")!)
+let matomoTracker = MatomoTracker(siteId: "23", baseURL: URL(string: "https://demo2.matomo.org/piwik.php")!)
 ```

-The `siteId` is the ID that you can get if you [add a website](https://piwik.org/docs/manage-websites/#add-a-website) within the Piwik web interface.
-The `baseURL` it the URL to your Piwik web instance and has to include the "piwik.php" string.
+The `siteId` is the ID that you can get if you [add a website](https://matomo.org/docs/manage-websites/#add-a-website) within the Matomo web interface.
+The `baseURL` it the URL to your Matomo web instance and has to include the "piwik.php" string.

 You can either pass around this instance, or add an extension to the `MatomoTracker` class and add a shared instance property.

 ```
-extension PiwikTracker {
+extension MatomoTracker {
-    static let shared: PiwikTracker = PiwikTracker(siteId: "1", baseURL: URL(string: "https://example.com/piwik.php")!)
+    static let shared: MatomoTracker = MatomoTracker(siteId: "1", baseURL: URL(string: "https://example.com/piwik.php")!)
 }
 ```